GhulamNizam/Data-science-practice/README.md

 # Data-science-practice
-Practical experience and resources for those interested in machine learning and data science.
+Practical experience in machine learning and data science.